Trustly

 The full sequence of COF purchase registration by using account verification is provided below.

-- A customer initiates Trustly account verification on the merchant's web service side.
+- A customer initiates account verification by using the Trustly method in the web service.

-- The web service sends the request for account verification by using Gate to the specified ecommpay URL.
+- The web service sends the request for processing the account verification by using Gate to the specified ecommpay URL.

-- The payment platform performs the initial request processing that includes validation of the required parameters and signature.
+- The payment platform validates the required parameters and signature in the request.

-- The payment platform performs the internal request processing and redirects the request to the Trustly service.
+- The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Trustly service.

-- The account verification request is processed on the Trustly side.
+- The request is processed on the Trustly service side.

-- The payment platform sends the callback with the redirection data in the redirect_data object to the web service.
+- The payment platform sends the callback with the redirection data to the web service.

-- The customer completes all the steps required for account verification and agrees for COF purchases processing.
+- The customer completes all the steps required for account verification and agrees with COF purchases processing.

-- The account verification is performed on the Trustly side.
+- The account verification is processed in the Trustly service.

-- The Trustly service sends the verification result notification to the payment platform.
+- The Trustly service sends the account verification result notification to the payment platform.

-- The ecommpay payment platform sends a callback with verification results to the web service.
+- The payment platform sends the account verification result callback to the web service.

 - The ecommpay payment platform sends a callback with the result of COF purchases registration to the web service.